williamzeni99/StreamingCommunity/README.md

 ## Configuration

-You need to create an .env file and enter your Telegram token

-and user ID to authorize only one user to use it
+The bot was created to replace terminal commands and allow interaction via Telegram.
+Each download runs within a screen session, enabling multiple downloads to run simultaneously.

+To run the bot in the background, simply start it inside a screen session and then press Ctrl + A, followed by D, to detach from the session without stopping the bot.

+Command Functions:

+🔹 /start – Starts a new search for a download.
+This command performs the same operations as manually running the script in the terminal with test_run.py.

+🔹 /list – Displays the status of active downloads, with options to:

+Stop an incorrect download using /stop <ID>.

+View the real-time output of a download using /screen <ID>.

+⚠ Warning: If a download is interrupted, incomplete files may remain in the folder specified in config.json.
+These files must be deleted manually to avoid storage or management issues.

+🛠 Configuration: Currently, the bot's settings are stored in the config.json file, which is located in the same directory as the telegram_bot.py script.

 ## .env Example:

+You need to create an .env file and enter your Telegram token and user ID to authorize only one user to use it

 ```
 TOKEN_TELEGRAM=IlTuo2131TOKEN$12D3Telegram
 AUTHORIZED_USER_ID=12345678
 DEBUG=False
 ```